KanikaKori/Comparitive-genomics-and-Denovo-assembly/README.md

 ## 🌾 Dataset
 The analyses are based on **rice (Oryza spp.) sequencing data**, focusing on:
 - Comparative genomic analysis between rice varieties/strains
-- De novo transcriptome/genome assembly for rice data
+- De novo genome assembly for rice data

 *(Note: Raw sequencing data is not included here.
 Please use your own or publicly available rice datasets.)*